How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Loan Tenure

-The loan tenure refers to the amount of time you are given to repay a loan, dependent upon the property type.
+The loan tenure refers to the amount of time you are given to repay a loan, dependent on the property type.
 The maximum loan tenure for housing loans is capped at 35 years for non-HDB properties.

 Loan-to-Value (LTV)